-Somewhere between Week 24 and Week 28, your healthcare provider will recommend a glucose challenge.
-This test, which involves drinking a sugary drink and then having your blood drawn, is used to determine your blood sugar level, which is important in diagnosing gestational diabetes.
+Somewhere between week 24 and week 28, your healthcare provider might recommend that you undertake an oral glucose tolerance test.
+This test involves drinking a sugary drink and then having your blood sugar levels measured.
+High blood sugar levels can be a warning sign of gestational diabetes.

-It’s estimated that gestational diabetes affects 10 percent of pregnant women.
-If you are diagnosed with gestational diabetes, it’s very important to follow your healthcare provider’s advice on treatment and lifestyle changes to control blood sugar.
-Untreated gestational diabetes is linked to premature delivery, vision problems, increased risk of infections, an increased risk of C-section and having a larger baby, as well as long-term health complications for your baby.
+It is estimated that gestational diabetes affects approximately 5% of pregnancies, however, some ethnicities have a much higher risk than this.
+If you come from a population considered to be high risk, the oral glucose tolerance test might be performed as a standard part of your prenatal care around week 25; in other regions, you will only be tested if you are considered to be high risk.
+If you are diagnosed with gestational diabetes, it is very important to follow your doctor’s advice with regards to treatment and lifestyle changes to control blood sugar.
+Untreated gestational diabetes is linked to premature delivery, vision problems, increased risk of infections, an increased risk of Caesarean section and having a larger baby, as well as long-term health complications for your baby.

-- Rh antibody screening to determine if you need Rh immune globulin.
+- Rh antibody screening to determine if you need Rhesus immunoglobulin.

-Your baby’s fetal age is now 23 weeks.
-At this stage, your baby is about 1.5 pounds, with a crown-to-rump length of between 9 and 10 inches.
-Your baby is roughly the size of a large ear of corn (we did promise to keep coming up with fun food comparisons!).
+Your baby’s foetal age is now 23 weeks.
+At this stage, your baby is about 700g, with a crown-to-rump length of between 23 and 25cm.
+For those who are still enjoying the food comparisons, your baby will now be about the size of a large corn on the cob.

-Developmentally, you might have noticed that your baby is much more responsive than ever before.
-He or she might react to your voice, to your partner’s voice, to particular types of music and sounds.
-You might notice increased activity after eating certain meals (but don’t worry—spicy food won’t hurt your baby).
+Developmentally, you might have noticed that your baby is becoming more responsive to external stimuli.
+By week 25, he or she might react to your voice, to your partner’s voice, to particular types of music and sounds.
+You might notice increased activity after eating certain meals (but don’t worry, spicy food won’t hurt your baby).

 Powered by Bundoo®